Frequently Asked Questions

 WHAT IS THE CHAIN REACTION CONTRAPTION CONTEST?

 The National Engineers Week Chain Reaction Contraption Contest is a spirited competition for 9th-12th graders.
 The contest fosters an interest in engineering by challenging students to create a machine that will accomplish a specific task using a series of steps.
-The 2012-13 task is to fill a container and close it!

 WHO ORGANIZES THE CONTEST?